shane-kercheval/llm-chain/README.md

 # `llm-chain`: simple and extensible LLM chaining

 A `chain` is an object that executes a sequence of tasks referred to as `links`.
-Each `link` is a callable that can optionally track history. **The output of one `link` serves as the input to the next `link` in the chain.** Pretty simple...
+Each `link` is a callable that can optionally track history. **The output of one `link` serves as the input to the next `link` in the chain.** Pretty simple.

 The purpose of this library is to offer a simple pattern for developing LLM workflows (chains).
 First, it reduces the need for users to write repetitive code.
 Second, by establishing a standardized interface for links (e.g. specifying how a link tracks history), a chain can serve as a means of aggregating information from all links, such as token usage, costs, and more.
 Additionally, this approach enables us to examine each step within the chain and within a specific link, making the workflow transparent and facilitating debugging and comprehension.